 Old Broadwater Farm is a historic, rustic wedding venue in Busselton.
 I love the variety of photos in the gardens and with the buildings on the property.

-It was one of the easiest farms in the Margaret River region, and the homestead was built in the 1800s.
+It was one of the first farms in the Margaret River region, and the homestead was built in the 1800s.
 The original buildings have been converted into accomodation, and it’s great being able to getting ready on site, and walk from the main cottage to your ceremony.

 There’s three different ceremony locations.
 The newly constructed Pavilion is the most popular, it is also a great backup option in case of wet weather.
 A huge Poplar Tree with shaded lawn is the main outdoor option.
 The third spot is the Rose Garden - there’s no shade here, so I’d avoid it in summer, but it can be beautiful in spring and autumn.